Arevy/shopx-frontend/README.md

 ## Development Notes
 - **Internationalisation**: The UI is currently English-only.
 Future translation work can leverage Next’s built-in routing or third-party libs; all copy now lives in English for easier globalization.
 - **CMS integration**: CMS pages are cached via Redis in the backend.
 On the frontend we memoize responses in the `CmsStore` to avoid redundant queries during a session.
 - **Session hydration**: `UserStore` issues a `GET_USER_CONTEXT` query after login or when a persisted session is detected, ensuring carts, wishlists, and profile data stay in sync with Redis-backed caches.
+If the backend revokes the session (e.g., via the admin portal), shared helpers detect the `Authentication required` error, clear local state, and prompt the shopper to sign back in.
 - **Design tokens**: Global palette, typography, and spacing live in `src/app/globals.scss`.
 Repurpose or swap with Tailwind/CSS-in-JS if necessary.
 - **Typed routes**: `next.config.mjs` disables `typedRoutes` due to the custom linking strategy.
 Re-enable once all dynamic routes are upgraded to `Route` types.
 - **Testing**: TypeScript compile (`tsc --noEmit`) is wired into CI.
 Add Playwright or Testing Library tests for end-to-end confidence.